Unique gifts for kids who have a lot of LEGO

 I think this novel gift will be a hit with kids of all ages, but I can definitely attest to the fact that the children in our life (ages 3 to 9) wear headlamps EVERY night in their bedroom before they fall asleep and would LOVE this LEGO headlamp design.

 This 6-piece set includes molds for bricks and Minifigures.
 Use these LEGO silicone food molds to create LEGO-themed candles, LEGO crayons, LEGO candy, LEGO cupcakes, and more!
 This is an affordable creative gift for the LEGO-lover in your life, both child and adult!

-The obvious gift: a new LEGO set.
 There are dozens and dozens of great LEGO sets introduced each year.
-Get a unique perspective on LEGO sets by reading our kid-reviews of our favorite LEGO SETS.
-We’ll help you narrow down which set to purchase.
+Get a unique perspective on which LEGO set is best for your kiddo by reading our kid-reviews of the best LEGO SETS.
+We’ll help you narrow down which LEGO set to purchase.

 LEGO Classic sets are especially perfect for younger children brand-new to LEGO or for children just moving up from Duplos because the Classic sets quickly add a variety of brick colors and basic bricks to any LEGO collection.

 The Classic #10698 set includes many 2x4s, 2x3s, 2x6s, etc – increasing your basic brick building capabilities – while the specialty bricks like doors, windows, upper and lower slanted angles, several round bricks, two green baseplates, six wheels, and seven eyepieces open up new creative options.
 The LEGO® Classic box set comes in a plastic storage bin shaped like a brick (bonus!) and includes 790 pieces.
 (Read our child’s review of the 10698 LEGO set).